 The advantages of this option are low or no monthly fees, lower risk, faster integrations and easy verification.
 However, to account for all of this, transaction fees can be slightly higher.

-Third party payment providers are a good solution for start-ups and small businesses.
+Third party payment providers are a good solution for start-ups and small businesses though.
 This is because when you open a merchant account, commissions can make up a large percentage of the payment amount.
 If you have a subscription business, or large transaction volumes, then this can end up being quite costly.

-But even for those retail or hospitality businesses that already have merchant accounts and POS systems enabled, the world of POS system integrations can seem daunting.
+Nevertheless, even for those retail or hospitality businesses that already have merchant accounts and POS systems enabled, the world of POS system integrations can seem daunting.
 It’s important to remember that you don’t have to tackle all areas of your business in one go.
 Your best option is to prioritise which area of your business is causing you the most headaches at the moment and start with that.
-If it’s staff management, then explore HR software integrations.
+If it’s staff management, then explore HR software integration.
 If it’s your accounting processes, then start there.

-Alternatively, your existing POS system may already be capable of these extra features and functionalities—you just don’t know it yet!
+Alternatively, your existing POS system may already be capable of these extra features and functionalities - you just don’t know it yet!
 In both scenarios, your best next step is to talk to either your existing payment provider, or a new one if you’re thinking of a system overhaul.

 You can get a good idea of which providers to speak to by reviewing the best POS systems available in the market today.
 To help you in your search, we've broken these providers down into the best POS systems for retail, our pick of the right POS systems for restaurants, the best POS systems for food trucks and the top POS systems for small businesses.
 Here you’ll not only find the pros and cons of each provider, but you’ll also be able to see at a glance what deals they are running and what fees they charge.

 POS systems are the support your business needs